 - PSEO students are ineligible.

-- Complete and submit the online application by April 1.
+- Complete and submit the online application by April 1 at 11:59 PM.
 This $1,250 scholarship will be awarded for the fall semester only.
 (The application for the Dr. Steve and Darla Frantz Leadership Endowed Scholarship is the same as the LeadMN Leadership Scholarship.)

 - Submit your typed responses to the following essay questions, which should be between 300 and 750 words in length each:

 - What does leadership mean to you?

 - What leadership skills do you have and how have you used them in your education, community, and employment?

 - What a college education means to you and how this scholarship will help you succeed.